-The eyes require high amounts of antioxidants — more so than many other organs.
+Your eyes require high amounts of antioxidants — more so than many other organs.

 The antioxidant vitamin C appears to be especially important, although controlled studies on its role in eye health are lacking.

 The concentration of vitamin C is higher in the aqueous humor of the eye than in any other body fluid.
-The aqueous humor is the liquid that fills the outermost part of the eye.
+The aqueous humor is the liquid that fills the outermost part of your eye.

 The levels of vitamin C in the aqueous humor are directly proportional to its dietary intake.
-In other words, you can increase its concentration by taking supplements or eating foods rich in vitamin C (28, 29).
+In other words, you can increase its concentration by taking supplements or eating foods rich in vitamin C (

 Vitamin E is a group of fat-soluble antioxidants that protect fatty acids from harmful oxidation.

-In contrast, randomized controlled studies indicate that vitamin E supplements do not slow or prevent the progression of cataracts (36).
+In contrast, randomized controlled studies indicate that vitamin E supplements do not slow or prevent the progression of cataracts (34).

 Zinc is a part of many essential enzymes, including superoxide dismutase, which functions as an antioxidant.